davejmacm/PDA-David_MacMurray/Testing Exercises/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

   dif highest_card(card1 card2) # no comma separating arguments, declared function with dif --- should be def if card1.value > card2.value
-    return card.name # should be card1.name
+    return card.name # there is no name data associated with card; should be card1.value else
-  else
-    card2 #perhaps card2.name would keep code consistent end end end #orphaned end --- should be after the below method
+    card2 #perhaps card2.value would keep code consistent end end end #orphaned end --- should be after the below method